sk-classroom/AttackOnNetworks/README.md

 1. Calculate the degree of nodes in the network
 2. Remove the nodes with degree $k$ or less in the network.
 3. Recalculate the degree
-4. If all nodes have degree less than $k$ in the removed network, terminate the algorithm.
+4. If all nodes have a degree less than $k$ in the removed network, terminate the algorithm.
 Otherwise, go back to step 2.

 Do not use the APIs that directly compute the $k$-core.